AnalyseChris/AnalyseChris/README.md

 - 👋 Hi, I’m @AnalyseChris
+- 🎓 I'm A Teaching and Research Associate and part-time Ph.D.
+Candidate in Psychlogy
 - 👀 I’m interested in data analysis using R, Excel, PowerBI, and SQL
 - 🌱 I’m currently developing PowerBI and SQL proficiency

 <!---
 AnalyseChris/AnalyseChris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.